fabrix-app/fabrix/.github/CONTRIBUTING.md

 ## Publishing Releases

-All releases are tagged and published by the [Fabrix.js Maintainers](https://github.com/orgs/fabrix-app/teams) automatically via [Cicle-CI](https://circleci.com/gh/fabrix-app/fabrix).
+All releases are tagged and published by the [Fabrix Maintainers](https://github.com/orgs/fabrix-app/teams) automatically via [Cicle-CI](https://circleci.com/gh/fabrix-app/fabrix).
 For a patch release, the deployment process is as follows:

 1. Tag a release
 ```sh